nbn® 1000 plan

 With a maximum download speed of 1000 Mbps, this tier also now offers a maximum upload speed of 100 Mbps, delivering double the previous upload capacity and making it ideal for video calls, cloud backups, and households with multiple high-demand users.

-If you regularly have more than five users browsing, using VoIP phones, heavy gaming online, streaming 4K or 8K video, downloading large files, running home offices, or doing whatever they do on the internet, Gigabit internet might be a good option for your household.
+If you regularly have more than five users browsing, using VoIP phones, heavy gaming online, streaming 4K or 8K video, downloading large files, running home offices, or doing whatever they do on the internet, this Gigabit internet plan might be a good option for your household.

 Can I get nbn® 1000?